 Is fat essential for the body?

-In a healthy diet, 25 to 35 percent of your daily calories’ intake should come from the fats because your body requires a healthy proportion of fats to function properly.
+In a healthy diet, 25 to 35 percent of your daily calories intake should come from fats because your body requires a healthy proportion of fats to function properly.
 However, saturated fat should account for less than 10 of your calorific requirements.
-The selection of food and fats you do dictates the health of your heart, lungs, brain and immune system.
-Therefore, selecting the best foods and cooking oil in India is very important for your heart, brain, lungs and immune system’s health.
+The selection of food and fats you do dictates the health of your heart, lungs, brain, and immune system.
+Therefore, selecting the best foods and cooking oil in India is very important for your heart, brain, lungs, and immune system’s health.

 Healthy fats are monounsaturated fatty acids and polyunsaturated fatty acids.
 Omega-3 fatty acids and omega-6 fatty acids are polyunsaturated fatty acids.

 Monounsaturated fatty acids

 Monounsaturated fat is present in peanut oil, canola oil, and Olive oil.
 These oils are liquid at room temperature but solidify at freezing temperatures.
 Monounsaturated fats improve blood High-Density Lipoproteins (HDL) cholesterol levels and reduce LDL levels and hence are good for your heart.
 High-density lipo-proteins take up excess cholesterol and take it back to the liver.

 The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil, and canola oil.
 Polyunsaturated fatty acids are rich in omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids have anti-inflammatory and heart-friendly benefits.
 Polyunsaturated fatty acids are always liquid both at room and freezing temperature.
 These are also heart-friendly fats.
 The best oil for cooking in India has these fats.

 Best Oil for Cooking in India – Top Three Oils Picks